yashpatel5400/avocet/README.md

   ```

 ## Submodules
-This repo uses the DCRNN submodule for the METR-LA shortest-path example.
+This repo uses the `DCRNN_PyTorch` submodule for the METR-LA shortest-path example.
 Clone with:
 ```bash
 git clone --recurse-submodules https://github.com/yashpatel5400/avocet
 ```